Colorado principal facing prison after investigating student sexting says nude photos weren’t deleted from work phone

 Bass also said it was fairly typical for school employees to start looking into a potential policy infraction or illegal activity and for Barham to catch up on it when he returned to school, sometimes a day or more later.

-Bass asked the boys to delete the sexually explicit images from their phones.
+Bradley Bass asked the boys to delete the sexually explicit images from their phones.

 Bass said he told each student who had explicit images to delete the photos from their phones in his presence not long after they were discovered.
 He said he believed it was the best way to ensure the images didn’t spread further.